awzhenyi/leetcode/src/my-website/neetcode150/Array/Product of Array Except Self.md

+---
+tags:
+ - Medium
+---

 https://leetcode.com/problems/product-of-array-except-self/

-prefix and suffix sum but cleverly use the answer array to do intermediate operations
+- prefix and suffix sum but cleverly use the answer array to do intermediate operations
+- use a temp variable to store the running product, multiply the result by the temp first before multiplying the temp so that `except self` is achieved

 ```python
 class Solution: